EpicZay/breathing/readme.md

-# FiveM Advanced Breathing System
+# FiveM Advanced Breathing System (Made more as a joke)

 A standalone breathing system for FiveM that requires players to manually breathe both above water and underwater.
 Features a sleek UI with a progress bar indicating breath level and numerous environmental factors affecting breathing rate.